 Our members obtain their remaining power supply requirements from various sources.
 Thirty-one members are parties to requirements contracts with third parties for some or all of their incremental power needs.
 The other members use a portfolio of short-term and long-term power purchase contracts to meet their incremental requirements.
-These requirements contracts and long-term power purchase contracts have remaining terms ranging from 6 to 25 years.
+These requirements contracts and long-term power purchase contracts have remaining terms ranging from 5 to 24 years.

-These other purchases include 151 megawatts from solar facilities under 25-year contracts.
+These other purchases include 156 megawatts from solar facilities under long-term contracts.